PRL-PRG/evalr-experiment/README.md

 make package-preprocess
 ```

-This will re-extract runnable code from packages (*package-runnable-code*), this time without any instrumentation and run it (*package-run*) so it can compute the tracer failure rate.
+This will re-extract runnable code from packages (*package-runnable-code*), this time without any instrumentation, and run it (*package-run*) so it can compute the tracer failure rate.

 It should take about 2 minutes and the results will be in `run/preprocess/package`.
 The content should like like this: